aarikpokras/VLATI/README.md

 * Multi-body gravity integration
 * Highly configurable

-There are plans to increase the accuracy of the ephemerides, as they are currently only sinusoidal (circular).

 You can take a look at the documentation directory for VLATI's documentation, and the INSTALL.md file for installation instructions.